Asking questions (pt. 2)

 orange).

-Let’s also try out the API:
+Let’s also test the API:

 $ curl http://localhost:11434/api/generate -d '{